MrEnder0/StoneBoardLauncher/README.md

 A whiteboard
 Auto Updates your packages
 Save multiple boards
-Home dashboard with many interactions
+Home dashboard
 Customizable config
 Music and sounds

 To come:
 Actual art that's not as bad as mine
+A smart auto update system
+A scale setting
-Settings
+Settings gui
 Plugins